 These trips are suitable for intermediate riders onwards who want to take part in a real cattle drive, the only one in the UK.

 Farms bordering Dartmoor are able to keep a certain number of cattle, sheep and Dartmoor ponies on the moor.
-The farmer who guides you moves his 400 Scottish Highland cattle to new grazing areas each month using quarter horses which are perfectly adapted for this task.
+The guide is a farmer who moves his 400 Scottish Highland cattle to new grazing areas each month using quarter horses which are perfectly adapted for this task.
 During the drive, riders work as a team with most flanking at the sides of the herd with just a couple at the rear and one or two at the head.
 Each rider will have a position and a job to do, depending on their ability.
 As well as the move for grazing purposes the cattle need to be separated, brought down for breeding/vet visits and various other routine tasks.

 This is a real cattle drive which happens to take place on the spectacular Dartmoor landscapes.
-You will be riding through woodland, along valley bottoms, up steep inclines, across rivers and over hill tops with breathtaking views from the top of the moor.
+Riders will be riding through woodland, along valleys, up steep inclines, across rivers and over hill tops with breathtaking views from the top of the moor.
 Accommodation is provided in a comfortable inn or hotel in a traditional Dartmoor village.
 Dates are limited as drives are only offered when there is work to be done.
 They do book up quickly so we advise booking as early as possible.

 Photo credit: Snelgrove Photography